 How does a secured loan work?

-What types of collateral can I use for a secured loan?
+What collateral can I use for a secured loan?

 Can I get a secured loan with bad credit?